Dan J. Harkey

 Effective time utilization

-- Focus on the most essential elements at any given time that yield the most outstanding results every minute of every day.
-Self-starters understand that 20% of our activities generate 80% of their intended results.
-Self-starters also understand that 20% of their customer base is responsible for 80% of their sales and, therefore, their income.
+• Focus on the most essential elements at any given time that yield the most outstanding results every minute of every day.
+Self-starters understand that 20% of their activities generate 80% of their intended results.
+They also recognize that 20% of their customer base is responsible for 80% of their sales and, consequently, their income.

 Leverage time through delegation:

-- Certain activities maximize their value, while others are important but should be delegated to support staff or third-party independent vendors.
-Delegated job responsibilities are integral to overall success but can be handled by knowledgeable and well-trained others.
+• Certain activities maximize their value, while others are important but should be delegated to support staff or a third-party independent vendor.
+Delegated job responsibilities are integral to overall success, but can be effectively handled by knowledgeable and well-trained individuals.
 The Self-starter knows that each hour of delegated activities could double, triple, or quadruple their productivity and time value.

 Technology:

-- The self-starter knows unlimited opportunities exist to use software packages to manage data, market, network, and process their jobs and daily activities.
+• The self-starter recognizes that unlimited opportunities exist to utilize software packages to manage data, market, network, and process their jobs and daily activities.

-- Self-starters know that technology leverages their effectiveness and multiplies their results often.
+• Self-starters recognize that technology enhances their effectiveness and often multiplies their results.

 Symmetrical vs. asymmetrical growth:

 Personal and business growth is not accomplished on a constant upward trajectory.
 We do not automatically get improved results by X amount per minute, hour, month, or year.
 Variables that affect results change constantly.
-For example, the real estate loan salesperson may need to catch up around holidays, whereas the retail stores do their best during the same time.
-Socioeconomic or political upheavals may cause business results to drop dramatically, while positive news that the economy is doing excellent may accelerate new business activity.
+For example, the real estate loan salesperson may need to catch up around holidays, whereas retail stores do their best during the same time.
+Socioeconomic or political upheavals may cause business results to drop dramatically, while positive news about the economy’s performance may accelerate new business activity.
 Attitudes and actions may modify results.

 Balance of symmetrical growth requires constant modification of activities, action habits, and growth patterns.
-A person's activities are different during high-production months than in low-production months.
+A person’s activities differ during high-production months compared to low-production months.
 A Self-starter recognizes that marketing strategies such as mass email or text marketing and a high volume of inbound calls may be followed by stagnant periods.
 During this time, outbound solicitations are necessary to bridge the gap.

 Exponential growth: